luka-bacic/wordpress-workflow/README.md

     });
     ```

-4. `_img/` - This folder should contain all of your images - JPG, PNG, GIF and SVG.
-You can further organize the images in subfolders, the folder structure will be copied in the production folder when you run `gulp`
+4. `_img/` - This directory should contain all of your images - JPG, PNG, GIF and SVG.
+You can further organize the images in subdirectories - the directory structure will be copied in the production directory when you run `gulp`.

 #### Production files
-`dist` is the folder where production ready files are stored.
+`dist` is the directory where production-ready files are stored.
 If you are going to display an image in one of your WordPress template files, include a stylesheet or a JavaScript file - you should reference them for here.
-After gulp processes the files in the `prototype` folder, the files in `dist` are:
+After gulp processes the files in the `prototype` directory, the files in `dist` are:
  - compressed and optimized images
  - minified and vendor prefixed stylesheets, combined into 1 file
  - compiled scripts so olderbrowsers can understand it, and combined into 2 files for faster loading.
 It is also [browserified](http://browserify.org/) so all of the JS is in the browser.